virtual-labs/exp-file-transfer-tcp-iiith/experiment/aim.md

-This module explains the working of **Link State Routing Algorithm** in Computer Networks.
+This module explains the working of **Transmission Control Protocol** in Computer Networks.
 It is Internet’s transport-layer, connection-oriented, reliable transport protocol.